synacktiv/bip/README.rst

 The types should be seen as a recursive structure: a ``void *`` is a :class:`BTypePtr` containing a :class:`BTypeVoid` structure.
-For a list of the different types implemented in Bip see :ref:`doc-bip-base-type`.
+For a list of the different types implemented in Bip see TODO.

 .. code-block:: pycon